 The most important skill that we can teach our students is how to think for themselves.
 We do not believe in handing them all of the answers, asking them to memorize, and then perform on a test.
 Instead, we give them the questions and guide them through the process of determining the answers on their own.
 As our students get older, more of their classes are discussion-based.
 Students become truly engaged and they learn to think and assert their own understanding and ideas into class conversation.
 They don’t just know the answers, they understand them.

 Not all children are the same.
 They have different interests, different ways of learning, and different things that motivate and inspire them.
 Our teachers strive to understand each student and their individual learning styles so that they all can meet their potential.
-In addition, beginning with third grade ELA and math, our students are leveled to make sure that they are learning at a pace that is consistent with their abilities.
+Our Middle School students are leveled in ELA and math to make sure that they are learning at a pace that is consistent with their abilities.
+In the Upper School, students are able to choose among on-level, honors, and select AP courses to best meet their academic needs.

 A critical component of the CES education is the development of a student’s ability to effectively communicate.
 In addition to boasting the first and only speech and debate team on the northshore, CES students are exposed to public speaking opportunities every year beginning in early pre-kindergarten with our beloved “Petit Monde” celebration.
 Other treasured events that incorporate speaking include the Kindergarten Circus, First Grade Poetry Day, Second Grade Biography Day, Third Grade World’s Fair, and more.
 This practice builds confidence while speaking in front of a group and develops language and communication while focusing on body language.
 This program is progressive with fifth-eighth grade students participating in oratory, among countless other public speaking opportunities.
 As students get older, the assignments become more complex and require a true understanding of the topics.
 This culminates with Seniors Speak, when our graduating seniors present “TED talks.”
 This program, combined with our discussion-based classes, instills a confidence in our students that is invaluable.